 2. Using Mobile Phones as a means of Data Collection

-The modern, high-end mobile phones easily determine the sensor location with the help of the in-built GPS sensor, without requiring the help of a surveyor.
+Modern, high-end mobile phones easily determine the sensor location with the help of the built-in GPS sensor, without requiring the help of a surveyor.
 Furthermore, the video recording ability of the mobile phone makes it easier to record the installation of sensors, and in the case of sophisticated sensors, it can also serve as a training video.

 The mobile phone also makes for a consolidated option as the different application software needed for the various types of digital sensors or DAS can be downloaded on a single device.
 This negates the need and the cost that would be spent on many different readouts/dataloggers.

 Moreover, Mobile Phones operate with a standard system like Android which provides the user with a magnitude of options to choose from, and one can easily get on in their budget.
 If you face any difficulties or issues with a certain type of mobile phone, you can easily change the device and transfer the memory card from the old one to the new one.

 Wireless sensor networks are vital in monitoring construction sites, large structures, and landslide areas.
 They are extensively used in applications where geotechnical and other sensors are used for data collection and transfer to a central server for access by multiple users.